isc-projects/kea/doc/guide/dhcp4-srv.rst

 -  ``none`` - do no special checks; accept the lease as is.

--  ``warn`` - if problems are detected, a warning will be displayed, but the lease data will be accepted anyway.
+-  ``warn`` - if problems are detected display a warning, but accept the lease data anyway.
 This is the default value.
 If not explicitly configured to some other value, this level will be used.

--  ``fix`` - If a data inconsistency is discovered, Kea will try to correct it.
+-  ``fix`` - if a data inconsistency is discovered, try to correct it.
 If the correction is not successful, the incorrect data will be inserted anyway.

--  ``fix-del`` - If a data inconsistency is discovered, Kea will try to correct it.
+-  ``fix-del`` - if a data inconsistency is discovered, try to correct it.
 If the correction is not successful, the lease will be rejected.
 This setting ensures the data's correctness, but some incorrect data may be lost.
 Use with care.

--  ``del`` - This is the strictest mode.
+-  ``del`` - this is the strictest mode.
 If any inconsistency is detected, the lease is rejected.
 Use with care.

 This feature is currently implemented for the memfile backend.